Zana (mythology): Attributes

-Zana is thought to have been a goddess in Illyrian times, the equivalent of the Ancient Greek Artemis and Roman Diana, and perhaps Thracian Bendis.
+The Great Zana is thought to have been a goddess in Illyrian times, the equivalent of the Ancient Greek Artemis and Roman Diana, and perhaps Thracian Bendis.
 As such she would have been the personification of the Moon and the lady of the forests, protector of animals, guardian of springs and streams, protector of women, as well as distributor of sovereignty.
 Many statues and other items associated to this goddess have been found in the Shkodra region in northern Albania, maybe more than of any other goddess of the Illyrian pantheon.
 There is also an exceptional frequency of ancient inscriptions of the Roman era dedicated to the cult of Diana in Albania and the rest of the Balkans, which gives reason to think of an interpretatio romana of an indigenous pre-Roman goddess.
 Innumerable Albanian folk poems, myths and legends that are dedicated to Zana and her friends have been handed down to modern times.

 In Albanian folklore the original Zana is escorted by three wild goats with golden horns.
 In Northern Albania and Kosovo every mountain is said to have its own zana, who appeared as a fair maiden found bathing naked in mountain streams.
-The zana is believed to be extremely courageous, a formidable opponent, who can bestow her protection on warriors.
-In Albanian there is a notable expression, Ai ishte trim si zana, meaning, "He was as brave as a fairy", used to refer to very courageous individuals.
-The zana is believed to have the power to petrify humans with a glance.
+The zana is believed to be extremely courageous, a formidable opponent, who can bestow her protection on warriors similarly to Pallas Athena.
+In Albanian there is a notable expression, Ai ishte trim si zana, meaning, "He was as brave as a zana", used to refer to very courageous individuals.
+The zana is believed to have the power to petrify humans with a glance; shetuar or shituar is used in the Gheg Albanian dialect for a person that has been paralyzed by a zana.

 The zana symbolize the vital energy of human beings.
 They idealize feminine energy, wild beauty, eternal youth and the joy of nature.
 The zana appear as warlike nymphs capable of offering simple mortals a part of their own psychophysical and divine power, giving humans strength comparable to that of the drangue.
 In the Albanian epic cycle Kângë Kreshnikësh, by breastfeeding the young Muji (one of the two heroic brothers and main characters of the songs) the zana empower him with superhuman strength.

 Fate

 In northern Albania, the zana are represented—similarly to the ora and to the southern Albanian fatí—as a group of three mythological goddesses who congregate in the night to decide the baby's destiny at birth and distribute their favors.
-Three types of Fates are believed to exist among the inhabitants of the Dukagjini highlands: e Bardha (the White One) distributes good luck and provides humans well, e Verdha (the Yellow One) distributes bad luck and castes evil spells, and e Zeza (the Black One) decides death.
+Three types of Fates are believed to exist among the inhabitants of the Dukagjini highlands: e Bardha (the White One) distributes good luck and provides humans well, e Verdha (the Yellow One) distributes bad luck and casts evil spells, and e Zeza (the Black One) decides death.